microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 We currently aim to build a system that could support them all and let application authors decide which to leverage in a given scenario.
 The practical impact is that when reconciling inverse and interim changes, we need to support rebasing an inverse change over its interim changes as well as rebasing interim changes over the inverse change.
-We must therefore ensure that the relevant information to do is available.
+We must therefore ensure that the relevant information to do so is available.

-##
+## Abstract vs. Concrete Over the Wire Representation

+No matter how we design our system.

 ## You can't just send "undo op X" when it comes to non-undo inverses